 Land amounting to approximately 2 hectares is allocated for residential development of at least 51 dwellings.
-A minimum of 1 Local Equipped Area for Play (LAP) will be provided on site The provision of open space is required in accordance with Policy ENV 04- Residential development will be permitted subject to compliance with adopted policies in the Local Development Plan policies and and the following criteria:
+The provision of open space is required in accordance with Policy ENV 04 (MM47).
+Residential development will be permitted subject to compliance with adopted Development Plan policies and the following criteria:

 - 1. Principal highway access is provided from New Sporle Road; - 2.
 The layout and design of the site will provide an appropriate response to the established pattern of development along the west of New Sporle Road and respect the site's location as a key gateway into Swaffham; - 3.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought; Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; - 4.
-Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required. - 3.163 This is a greenfield site on grade 3 agricultural land.
+Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
+Applications will need to demonstrate appropriate solutions have been identified (MM47); - 4.
+Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required.

+3.145 This is a greenfield site on grade 3 agricultural land.
 The site has access from New Sporle Road and Norfolk County Council Highways have indicated that whilst there are some highways constraints associated with the site these can be mitigated against.
 There is residential development to the west, south and east of the site with an arable field to the north and a residential planning permission beyond this.
-The site itself currently has outline planning permission for 51 dwellings. - 3.164 The site's location to the north of the town makes it within close proximity to the general employment areas which are located to the north and the town centre.
+The site itself currently has outline planning permission for 51 dwellings.

+3.146 The site's location to the north of the town makes it within close proximity to the general employment areas which are located to the north and the town centre.
 The site is connected to the town with existing footpaths.
 The settlement fringe landscape character assessment includes this site within the Clarence Hills Open Tributary Farmland character area which has a moderate sensitivity to change.
-It should be noted that this is the lowest sensitivity of any of the character areas surrounding Swaffham. - 3.165 The site has few constraints; however, the Historic Characterisation Study (2017) states that "Development proposals must demonstrate that a full analysis of the immediate and wider context of the site has been undertaken so as to inform an appropriate design response.
+It should be noted that this is the lowest sensitivity of any of the character areas surrounding Swaffham.

+3.147 The site has few constraints; however, the Historic Characterisation Study (2017) states that "Development proposals must demonstrate that a full analysis of the immediate and wider context of the site has been undertaken so as to inform an appropriate design response.
 In this particular instance, respecting the site's location on the edge of the settlement, the surrounding character and form of existing development and the site being a prominent gateway into the village will be additional factors in the formation of proposals".